webvpro/ttrpg-fyi/src/content/compendiums/CSRD/en/Foci/Howls-at-the-Moon.md

 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/Tank-Combat
+title: Howls at the Moon
+collection: Foci
+kind: Focus
 ---
 ## Howls at the Moon
 For brief periods, you become a fearsome and powerful creature with control issues.